Legion345/Legion345/README.md

+# Welcome to My GitHub!

 Hello!
-I am a passionate developer transitioning from a decade of experience in therapies, client support, and team management to the dynamic field of Software Developer.
+I am a driven developer transitioning from a decade of experience in therapies, client support, and team management to the dynamic field of Software Development.

-While I may be considered a junior developer in terms of experience, my enthusiasm for learning and growth drives me to excel.
-I am constantly seeking opportunities to expand my skill set and deepen my knowledge.

-As a quick learner and a collaborative team player, I believe my unique background and diverse experiences can bring valuable perspectives to any development team.
-I embrace challenges with determination and am committed to contributing to projects that make a meaningful impact.
+With a solid foundation in coding and a genuine enthusiasm for technology, I am focused on mastering the skills necessary to excel in this industry.
+My unique background provides me with a deep understanding of user needs and the ability to approach problems with empathy and creativity.
+I thrive in collaborative environments, leveraging my communication skills to effectively bridge the gap between technical and non-technical stakeholders.

+As a proactive problem solver, I embrace challenges as opportunities for growth.
+My experience in client support has sharpened my organizational skills and attention to detail, enabling me to deliver high-quality work that aligns with project goals and user expectations.
+I look forward to contributing to innovative software solutions that drive positive change.

 ## Language & Tools